zehanjin/Digit-Recognition/README.md

 The code I wrote worked fine but it was too slow when dealing with over 40k+ data.
 There is still room for data structure and sorting algorithm optimization.

 Next, I directly used the scikit-learn package.
-It contains built-in cross validation and grid search method for finding the optimal value of k, pretty convenient.
+It contains built-in cross validation and grid search method for finding the optimal value of k.
+I also examined the effects of standardizing the data on KNN, it turned out

 ## Logistic Regression